Skip to main content

 Statewide Fisheries Research Studies

-Fisheries scientists in the Office of Applied Science also work on projects across the state, from the cold waters of Lake Superior to the streams and lakes of southern Wisconsin.
-Staff work around the state to meet research needs and are currently working on the following projects:
+Fisheries scientists in the Office of Applied Science also work together on projects across the state, from the cold waters of Lake Superior to the streams and lakes of southern Wisconsin.
+Staff work with collaborators and stakeholders to better understand and meet research needs and are currently working on the following projects:

 Survival and Fitness of Stocked Brook Trout